|Course Code:||6801 (National ID: 22129VIC)|| |

 This access, equity and bridging course is specifically designed to provide learners who have a disability or disabilities with foundation skills to seek out further education or training, entry into employment or voluntary work or other adult activities.

-The course focuses on personal development and teaches you about basic skills such as personal and community health, keyboard skills and driver permits, see our Transition Education Flyer for more information.
+The course focuses on personal development and teaches you about basic skills such as personal and community health, keyboard skills and driver permits.

 View our brochure to see the career pathways for our access and disability courses.